 #5 Holistic Development

 Preschool pedagogy that promotes holistic education has become increasingly widespread throughout the early childhood sector, with a growing acceptance that a child’s emotional and social development is as important as their academic growth.
 Additionally, it is now widely recognised that confident entry into primary school is achieved by creating firm foundations of learning, independence and self-esteem from the earliest age possible.

 #6 Drive to Increase Attendance

-Attending preschool is not compulsory although majority do so before they enter Primary 1.
-Children who do not attend preschool before primary school are hugely disadvantaged, particularly those from low income families, as they find themselves behind at all levels of learning.
+Attending preschool is not compulsory although the majority do so before they enter Primary 1.
+Children who do not attend preschool before primary school are hugely disadvantaged, particularly those from low-income families, as they find themselves behind at all levels of learning.
 In early 2009, the MOE reported a reduction in the percentage of children entering P1 without preschool education from 4% to 2.5% since 2006 following a focused drive among grassroots organisations.